memgraph/docs/mage/algorithms/machine-learning-graph-analytics/temporal-graph-networks.md

 and so on.
 These events happen regularly on **real-world** examples such as **[Twitter network](https://twitter.com/memgraphmage)**, where users update their profile, delete their profile or just unfollow another user.

-In their work, Rossi et al introduced to us [**Temporal graph networks**](https://arxiv.org/abs/2006.10637) which presents a great possibility to do graph machine learning on a stream of data, use-case occurring more often in recent years.
+In their work, Rossi et al. introduce [**Temporal graph networks**](https://arxiv.org/abs/2006.10637), an architecture for machine learning on streamed graphs, a rapidly-growing ML use case.

 There exist two main modules of **dynamic** graphs.
 Discrete-time dynamic graphs (DTDG) represent snapshots of static graphs taken at intervals in time.
 On the other hand continuous-time dynamic